The Year of Spectacular Men

 The Year of Spectacular Men is a 2017 American comedy-drama film directed by Lea Thompson in her feature film directorial debut.
 It stars Thompson's daughters Madelyn Deutch (who also wrote the screenplay and composed the score) and Zoey Deutch (who also produced).
 Thompson's husband Howard Deutch also served as a producer.

 Izzy Klein is a young woman fresh out of college as she strikes up and ends relationships with a few men, and struggles to navigate the failures of post-college adulthood, leaning on her mother and younger sister for support.

 The film had its world premiere on June 16, 2017, at the LA Film Festival.
-It was released in theaters, on digital HD and through video-on-demand services on June 15, 2018, by MarVista Entertainment.
+It was released in theaters, on digital HD, and through video-on-demand services on June 15, 2018, by MarVista Entertainment.

 Plot

 The film opens with five different men commenting on their perspective of Izzy Klein.
 Sabrina, her very successful Hollywood actress sister, encourages her to finish her degree and then take a gap year.

 At home in her boyfriend Aaron's NYC apartment, Izzy talks about Sabrina's proposal but he is less than supportive and quickly gets upset.
 He's insecure, equating her going with her sister with his band leaving him.
 Izzy goes, taking her things to Sabrina's hotel room.

 Sabrina sees Izzy in the morning, a total mess in the disastrous-looking corner of the hotel room, and offers to let her move in with her and her boyfriend in LA – under the stipulation that she pick up after herself.

 Izzy has to work on a scene from a Shakespeare play to pass a course to complete her degree.
 A theatre minor, Ross, is assigned to work with her, and she's very attracted but he seems oblivious.
-The girls' mom, Deb, goes to Izzy's college graduation, and afterward they go to lunch with Amythyst, Deb's very young "soul walker".
+The girls' mom, Deb, goes to Izzy's college graduation, and afterward, they go to lunch with Amythyst, Deb's very young "soul walker".
 She's not much older than Izzy, a vegan into yoga who's recently taken Deb with her on a retreat.
 Deb is openly critical of Izzy's life decisions, although Izzy is supportive of her mother's relationship.

-In LA, Izzy moves in with Sabrina and boyfriend Sebastian.
+In LA, Izzy moves in with Sabrina and her boyfriend, Sebastian.
 They take her to a party where Sabrina plans to help her network, but before she can, Izzy hooks up with Aaron's former drummer, Logan.
 They continue seeing each other until he goes on tour a few months later.

 Sabrina returns home after a film's promotional tour with Zack Ephron.
 Izzy's had a few unsuccessful auditions and her agent has dumped her, so she announces that she's finished.
 She spends the next few months in her room, binge-watching programs on her laptop.